 Deployment Architecture

-This chapter will explain the differences between these two architectures, the applicable scenarios, and their respective advantages and disadvantages, and will provide practical deployment references.
+This section will explain the differences between these two architectures, their applicable scenarios, their respective advantages and disadvantages, and provide practical deployment references.

-In the monolithic deployment mode, all core components of MaiAgent (such as the main service, task scheduling service, data storage, database, frontend service, etc.) are installed and run on the same server.
-Its characteristic iscentralized management, simple deployment, suitable for quick launches and testing environments.
+In the monolithic deployment mode, all core components of MaiAgent (such as main service, task scheduling service, data storage, database, frontend service, etc.) are installed and run on the same server.
+It features centralized management, simple deployment, and is suitable for rapid launch and testing environments.

-The MaiAgent platform can run without a GPU and can be smoothly deployed and executed in a general CPU environment.
-However, if running on a machine with GPU resources, the platform can also be colocated with the model to fully utilize hardware acceleration.
+The MaiAgent platform can operate without GPU, allowing smooth deployment and execution in standard CPU environments.
+However, when deployed on machines with GPU resources, the platform can also be deployed alongside models in the same environment to fully utilize hardware acceleration capabilities.
 Below are two common architecture diagrams for reference.

-The MaiAgent platform and the model service are installed on the same machine.
-The platform is responsible for request coordination and traffic control via internal APIs, while the model uses the GPU to provide efficient inference capabilities.
-When the platform and model service are colocated, there is no need to additionally purchase a general server that only runs the platform, reducing overall hardware expenditure.
+MaiAgent platform and model services are installed on the same machine, with the platform handling request coordination and traffic control through internal APIs, while the model utilizes GPU for efficient inference capabilities.
+When the platform and model services are placed together, there's no need to purchase additional servers solely for running the platform, reducing overall hardware costs.

-When MaiAgent is deployed on a non-GPU server, model services are still required, so it must connect via APIs to a GPU server or cloud API inference service.
-When the platform and model service are separated, they can be scaled independently, flexibly increasing or decreasing compute power as needed, making the architecture more flexible and maintainable.
+When MaiAgent is deployed on a server without GPU, since model services are still required, it needs to integrate with GPU servers or cloud API inference services through API connections.
+When the platform and model services are separated, they can be scaled independently, allowing flexible increase or decrease of computing power based on needs, making the architecture more flexible and maintainable.

 In the distributed deployment mode, MaiAgent's core modules are split into independent services and distributed across multiple servers.
-Different modules can be horizontally scaled as needed to achieve high availability and large-scale processing capability.
+Different modules can be horizontally scaled according to needs, achieving high availability and large-scale processing capabilities.

-• Cloud PaaS environment In public or private cloud environments, you can directly utilize Platform-as-a-Service (PaaS) capabilities such as Kubernetes, AWS ECS/EKS, GCP Cloud Run, Azure App Service, etc. These services provide container orchestration, load balancing, auto-scaling, and monitoring mechanisms, allowing distributed modules to be deployed quickly and resources to be dynamically adjusted, reducing infrastructure operation and maintenance burden.
+• Cloud Platform (Cloud PaaS) Environment In public or private cloud environments, you can directly utilize Platform as a Service (PaaS) capabilities, such as Kubernetes, AWS ECS/EKS, GCP Cloud Run, Azure App Service, etc. These services provide container orchestration, load balancing, auto-scaling, and monitoring mechanisms, enabling quick deployment and dynamic resource adjustment of distributed modules while reducing infrastructure maintenance burden.

-• On-Premise VM environment Even in on-premise VM scenarios, you can set up container platforms or application service frameworks on virtual machines or bare-metal servers to achieve cloud-like distributed management and scaling capabilities.
-Although you need to plan cluster resources, monitoring, and failover mechanisms yourself, you can still achieve high availability and elastic scaling.
+• On-Premise VM Environment Even in on-premise VM scenarios, you can set up container platforms or application service frameworks through virtual machines or bare metal servers to achieve distributed management and scalability similar to cloud environments.
+Although cluster resources, monitoring, and redundancy mechanisms need to be planned independently, high availability and elastic scaling can still be achieved.

 Characteristics